 Sustainable Housing Down Under

 The sustainable housing movement is becoming more and more popular in industrial nations, not just developing countries.
 Housing in the southwestern United States is increasingly popular with adobe and "Earth Ship" houses being the most popular designs.
 Australia is also leading the way in developing sustainable living in one of the harshest living conditions, The Outback.
 Living in a sustainable house is not about living "off the land" but about a change in lifestyle.
 There are some modern considerations to remember however.
 You will need to protect your home against natural disasters, fire, and floods, which are a part of life in "The Bush".
-To find out what kind of coverage you can get for your sustainable home, do a simple online home insurance comparison at home insurance Australia.
 Enjoy the freedom and satisfaction that comes with living green in the wide open, with the assurance that you have protected your sustainable home.

 Minimise Waste in your Sustainable Development